miscellaneous-mice/WSL_NVIM/README.md

   - To use unimatrix follow this [guide](https://github.com/will8211/unimatrix)

 ## Installtion of neovim and turning into a ide
+- This installation guide is for C++ & python.
+If you want others you can follow this [tutorials for beginners](https://www.youtube.com/playlist?list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn)
 - First git clone the repo.
 Installtion guide is give [here](https://github.com/neovim/neovim/blob/master/INSTALL.md#install-from-source)
 ```
 $ sudo apt-get install gettext libtool libtool-bin autoconf automake pkg-config doxygen